Xetera/UgandanWarriorBot/README.md

-# UgandanWarriorBot
+# Ugandan Warrior Bot

+Meme telegram bot project in node.js

+## Getting it to work:
-Enter your bot token in config.js
+* Enter your bot token in config.js

-Build the dependencies with `npm install` otherwise it wont work, obviously.
+* Build the dependencies with `npm install` otherwise it wont work, obviously.

-use debug.bat while developing to get automatic restarts with nodemon on code change and debug messages from telegraf:api
+* use debug.bat while developing to get automatic restarts with nodemon on code change and debug messages from telegraf:api

+#TODO:
+- [x] Automatically delete leaked bot tokens
+- [ ] Get good ideas